rhavyn/norbert/README.md

 ### Defining the cluster

-The easiest way to define a cluster is to use the `NorbertNetworkClientMain` command line program which can be found in the examples sub-directory.
+The easiest way to define a cluster is to use the `NorbertClusterClientMain` command line program which can be found in the examples sub-directory.
 At the prompt you can type

 * nodes - lists all the nodes in the cluster
 * join nodeId hostname port partitionId1 partitionId2 ... - adds a new node to the cluster with the given id, host, port and partitions ids